ECE 564 Computer Vision Assignment 5

 Submit HTML documentation and MATLAB code on Isidore.

-- Use the images taken in class 13 Feb 2017 and the results of Q2 from Asgn 4, to generate figures
+- Use the images taken in class 24-Feb-2020 to generate figures

 similar to those for Room KL351G.